WrappedBaggage/corporaGen/README.md

 As this is meant to be an artifact from a group project, it's capabilities at this point is fairly barebones.
 The image generator doesn't acually generate image files, but instead it generates a set amount of random files in the so far supported file formats.

+## Demo
+A demo-video showing the program in action can be found here: https://vimeo.com/945285255/1ea6ded24b

 ## Features

 - **Multiple File Types**: Generate a wide range of filetypes including PNG, PDF, TXT, XLSX, and more in the future.